alessandrofuda/ubuntu-impala-cloudera/README.md

 docker exec -it <container-id> bash
 ```

-## To fixing and Push running container to Docker Hub
+## To "freeze" running container to Docker Image and Push it to Docker Hub
 ```
 # get container ID
 docker ps -a